Ground Support Systems Optimisation Research Project (GSSO)

 • Sub-project 3.
 Supporting development mining faces against strainburst (scoping study)

-Due to the complexity of the rockburst problem, the research team and industry have come to the realisation that many years of research will be required before a reliable analytical method can be developed to analyse ground support requirements in such conditions.
-However, sub-project 1 is proposed on the basis that rapid improvements of empirical approaches are possible by taking advantage of new data collection and addressing some of the known shortcomings of existing empirical approaches, and by developing improved ground support guidelines in rockbursting conditions.
+Due to the complexity of the rockburst problem, the research team and industry came to the realisation that many years of research will be required before a reliable analytical method can be developed to analyse ground support requirements in such conditions.
+However, sub-project 1 was proposed on the basis that rapid improvements of empirical approaches are possible by taking advantage of new data collection and addressing some of the known shortcomings of existing empirical approaches, and by developing improved ground support guidelines in rockbursting conditions.

 During the last decade, a significant amount of work has been completed and important advancements have been made on understanding, modelling and forecasting the intensity of squeezing ground.
-In sub-project 2, it is proposed to take advantage of this progress and update the latest ground support practices at mine sites experiencing squeezing ground to develop new guidelines for these conditions.
-Sub-project 3 is an initial first step in bringing expertise from around the world together to use novel ground support approaches to better mitigate the increasing threat of strainbursting in deep mines.
+In sub-project 2, it was proposed to take advantage of this progress and update the latest ground support practices at mine sites experiencing squeezing ground to develop new guidelines for these conditions.
+Sub-project 3 was an initial first step in bringing expertise from around the world together to use novel ground support approaches to better mitigate the increasing threat of strainbursting in deep mines.

 Theme 2: Ground support optimisation and the use of probabilistic approaches